chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Tue May  1 12:02:17 CDT 2018

 I opened my terminal to code on Tue May  1 12:02:36 CDT 2018

+I opened my terminal to code on Tue May  1 12:06:04 CDT 2018